 Some of the parameters on which customers can be segregated can be age groups, geographic locations, purchasing power, transnational histories, preferences, etc. Some emails might be more perceptive to young customers, while some others may be appealing to the more experienced people.

-The aim of email marketing is to make your customers aware about you and your business, and build long-lasting relationships by providing them with value.
-Create email campaigns that contain useful information in the form of blog posts, info graphics, papers, or social media posts, amongst others.
+The aim of email marketing is to make your customers aware of you and your business and build long-lasting relationships by providing them with value.
+Create email campaigns that contain useful information in the form of blog posts, infographics, papers, or social media posts, amongst others.

 With an integrated CRM software service, you can even schedule the delivery of your email campaigns so that the widest audience can be reached at the best possible time, ensuring that the message is appropriately received by the customer.